jtackaberry/stagehand/README.md

 ## Haven't you heard of $APP?

-I realize there are several popular programs that do what Stagehand does, including and especially the very popular Sickbeard.
+I realize there are several programs that do what Stagehand does, including and especially the very popular Sick Beard.

 There are a few reasons Stagehand exists:

+* I needed an excuse to learn [CoffeeScript](http://coffeescript.org/)
+* I wanted a real-world application to exercise the [Kaa application framework](https://github.com/freevo/kaa-base), which is another project of mine.
-* I was a bit annoyed at Sickbeard's need for SABnzbd
+* I was a bit annoyed at Sick Beard's need for SABnzbd
 * I suffer horribly from [NIH](http://en.wikipedia.org/wiki/Not_invented_here)
-* to provide a real-world application to exercise the [Kaa application framework](https://github.com/freevo/kaa-base), which is another project of mine.